 - Internship Types and Hosts: Internships must be at an organization — whether private sector, governmental or nonprofit — focused on one or more environmental issue.
 Internships should be significant in the work that is completed, not simply basic office tasks or general office support.

 - Credit: The environmental studies program does not require that students earn academic credits for participating in an internship.
+The program does not offer an internship course on a regular basis.
+Students interested in earning credits should look to enroll in INT 89a Academic Year Internship.

 - Finding Internships: Students are encouraged to begin researching internships on their own by accessing university resources.
 Environmental studies faculty are available to support students in identifying internships and in advising them on how to network with environmental professionals.